microsoft/fabricrealtimelab/modules/module10c.md

     D --> E[(Gold / modeled)]
 ```

-In this approach, the data is cleansed and summarized into the silver level, which could then be summarized for our fact tables at the gold level.

-However, for data exploration purposes, an interim approach to support ad-hoc queries is to build views of the data that do the summarization and leverage query caching in the semantic model for performance.
+However, for data exploration purposes, an interim approach to support diagnostic or limited-use visualizations is to build views of the data that do the aggregation, and leverage query caching in the semantic model for performance.
 Because predicitions are refreshed intermittently (for example, daily), the semantic model can also be updated daily to reflect any changes.
 The SQL analytics endpoint in our lakehouse allows us to create views, so we can create the views for our ad-hoc queries until the architecture is can support the queries natively.

 ## 2. Build the lakehouse views